Prescrypto/slate/source/index.html.md

 params.title | String | The title of the given pdf params.file_name | String title | The filename with his extension, `mytitle.pdf`
-params.logo | A png base 64 File String | This is your logo who will be show on the signed pdf. signatures.hash | A hash string | This hash string is the sign of a person, represented as string. signatures.email | Email String | The email of the person. signatures.name | String | The name of the person.
+params.logo | A png base 64 File String | This is your logo who will be show on the signed pdf. params.rexchain_url | A url string |url of the rexchain server where you posted the payload of this file params.locale | A string | Language in which you want the file titles and labels to be rendered signatures.hash | A hash string | This hash string is the sign of a person, represented as string. signatures.email | Email String | The email of the person. signatures.name | String | The name of the person.